WordPress/wp-autoupdates/readme.txt

 [This project is currently developed on GitHub](https://github.com/audrasjb/wp-autoupdates)

-To test the autoupdate feature, just install this plugin and activate it on your WordPress installation.
+To test/contribute, just install this plugin and activate it on your WordPress installation.

-To contribute, please open issues and/or send pull requests on the [WP Autoupdate Feature Plugin GitHub repository](https://github.com/WordPress/wp-autoupdates).

 **Features / to-do list** 🛠